Cite this article as:

 Expectation is for the learners to have understood the basics before the session.

-How to diagnose some of the common causes of non-traumatic MSK pain.
+- How to diagnose some of the common causes of non-traumatic MSK pain.

-How to treat these causes
+- How to treat these causes

-What diagnosis can cause long term morbidity
+- What diagnosis can cause long term morbidity

-When to seek prompt speciality help.
+- When to seek prompt speciality help.

-Non traumatic pain is a common presentation in children and one which has a wide differential.
+Non-traumatic pain is a common presentation in children and one which has a wide differential.
 Lower limbs are most commonly involved.
-The potential diagnoses range from benign and self-limiting to life and limb threatening.
+The potential diagnoses range from benign and self-limiting to life and limb-threatening.

 There is often a history of an innocuous traumatic event which has prompted the attendance for assessment, but this often has little to do with the underlying diagnosis.

-Clinicians should have a standardised approach to history and examination of non-traumatic MSK pain to ensure no diagnoses are missed
+Clinicians should have a standardised approach to the history and examination of non-traumatic MSK pain to ensure no diagnoses are missed

 The underlying cause varies between age groups as children become susceptible to specific conditions as they progress through childhood.